gianlucacini/ForceDNS/README.md

 Let's say you want to call your friend Bob.
 Unless you know his number, you'll have to use a phonebook to look up his name and thus find his phone number.
 A dns does exactly the same thing, but with website names instead of people's names.

-Every device that connects to the internet uses a dns, but most people don't know this since the system works seamlessly.
+Every time you type a website into your browser's search bar, it loads because your dns is able to find the corresponding network address in a huge database online.

 ## Benefits of using a custom dns over a standard one

 there are many companies providing both free and paid dns servers, so the benefits can be different depending on your choice.

-- Cloudflare's 1.1.1.1 DNS offers a free dns with a faster and more privacy friendlier internet experience
+- Cloudflare's 1.1.1.1 DNS offers a free dns with a faster and more privacy-friendly internet experience
 - OpenDNS FamilyShield offers a free dns that blocks website domains that are categorized as: Tasteless, Proxy/Anonymizer, Sexuality and Pornography

 some dns servers are also able to: